 Conclusion

 The Gambia College Research Policy is a deliberate effort to guide the Gambia College research towards greater internal efficiency, effectiveness and external relevance.
-Implementation of the policy is expected to instill uniformity and transparency in the processes of research planning, implementation, monitoring and evaluation.
+Implementation of the policy is expected to instill uniformity and transparency in the processes of research planning, implementation, dissemination, monitoring and evaluation.
 The policy puts great emphasis on the need to strengthen the Gambia College’s research capacity by establishing and empowering the research management infrastructure, including the Directorate of Research and Development and participatory mechanisms for research coordination and decision making at Departmental and School levels.